markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 ![](Decisions/bmiRiskFactor5Tests.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821912032681)

-A note on the notation: even though it uses a tabular notation like the spreadsheets we have seen before. the semantics, i.e., the meaning, is different: it's not just a collection of "cells with values".
+A note on the notation: even though it uses a tabular notation like the spreadsheets we have seen before, the semantics, i.e., the meaning, is different: it's not just a collection of "cells with values".
 Instead, the row and column headers are required to be Boolean expressions, and the result of the evaluation of the overall table is a single value.

 Instead of using this tabular notation, one could represent this decision as nested `alt` expressions.
 However, because the two dimensions are independent and (potentially) every combination has a different risk, this becomes very hard to read quickly.
+It is the same argument that we also made when justifying the `alt` expression relative to nested `if`s.

 **More Dimensions:** Sometimes decisions depend on more than two independent dimensions.
 Since we cannot sensibly represent a 5-dimensional table, we need a different mechanism.
 So let's introduce our multi-decision tables.
-They work as follows: first, they are evaluated in row order.
+They work as follows: first, they are evaluated in row order, top-down.
 Rows that are mentioned earlier are matched first.
-Each of the colums is matched by `==`, the columns in each row are anded together.
-If a cell contains comma-separated values, these count as an or.
+Each of the colums is matched by `==`, the columns in each row are `and`'ed together.
+If a cell contains comma-separated values, these count as an `or`.
 As an example, we use a fictional computation of a train fare;
 these are notoriously complicated.

 ![](Decisions/FareCalculation.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821912537523)